Split, Croatia: 15 Things to do in Split – travel guide

 Try traditional dishes such as pašticada (slow-cooked beef in a rich sauce), crni risotto (black risotto with calamari) or peka (meat and vegetables cooked under a bell-shaped lid over hot coals).

 For the best dining experience in Split, I recommend visiting one of Split’s konobas, traditional taverns serving homemade food in a cosy atmosphere.
-There’s an excellent Laganini in the centre, but if you walk along Ulica ban Mladenova west of the old town, you’ll come across several others (and not only here).
+There’s an excellent konoba Laganini in the centre, but if you walk along Ulica ban Mladenova west of the old town, you’ll come across several others (and not just here).

 If you prefer a more modern take on traditional cuisine, visit Bokeria Kitchen & Wine Bar or Zinfandel Food & Wine Bar for a taste of contemporary Croatian cuisine.